 House of Peace

-The House of Peace Community Center opened its doors in the last week of February, 1968 in a storefront at 1835 West Walnut Street.
+The House of Peace Community Center opened its doors in the last week of February 1968 in a storefront at 1835 West Walnut Street.
 It was an outreach ministry of St. Francis of Assisi parish at 4th and Brown Streets.
 At the time of its opening, the near north side was almost certainly the most unstable neighborhood in Milwaukee.
-Milwaukee had been racked the previous summer with civil disturbances which claimed the lives of a number of citizens and police officers and which resulted in looting of businesses and the destruction by fire of many properties.
+Milwaukee had been racked the previous summer with civil disturbances which claimed the lives of a number of citizens and police officers and which resulted in the looting of businesses and the destruction by fire of many properties.
 Racial tensions were high and animosities, distrust, and despair were common.

 A St. Francis parish bulletin from the summer of 1967 reveals much about those times:

 This bulletin is being typed on the afternoon following the disorders on Third St. The silence is incredible for a summer day in the city.
 The only sounds we hear are the barking of the janitor’s dog and the chirping of two birds in the maple tree outside the office window.
 Last night was different.
 Then everything was noise and confusion.
 Yes, we were on Third Street during the disorders, which lasted from about 11:00 to 12:30.
 They were not as simple as a mob scene depicted in a movie. . . .
 Some were there to simply to share the excitement.
 They did not want to miss anything. . . .
 Many were there as spectators, not participants, helpless in their anguish as the disorders slithered up and down Third Street.